 While London takes the top spot as the UK’s lockdown entrepreneurial capital, Leicester also ranks near the top of the list after seeing an increase of 72% in new business registrations, accounting for one new business for every 66 people - all this despite spending more than 150 days in lockdown.

 Rounding out the rest of the top 10 were Birmingham, Manchester, Leeds, Liverpool and Glasgow, as well as smaller local authorities including Wyre Forest, Luton, and Sandwell.

 All top 10 of the most entrepreneurial London boroughs are north of the river with start-up powerhouses Camden and Hackney topping the list.

 King’s Cross, Silicon Roundabout and East London Tech City are home to some of the fastest-growing start-ups and scale-ups, including the likes of TransferWise, Monese, and Monzo - so while it’s not surprising to see Camden and Hackney in first and second place, it’s encouraging to see that the uncertainty brought about by the pandemic has done little to dampen the confidence of budding entrepreneurs.

 Rise of the homepreneur

-In fact, online and mail-order retail businesses alone accounted for more than 5% of all new registrations since the end of March.
+In fact, online and mail-order retail businesses alone accounted for more than 5% of all new registrations from March to December.

 While working from the comfort of your own home comes with benefits such as allowing you to be more flexible in your working hours, spending more time with family, and foregoing the daily commute - it can sometimes be difficult to remain motivated and productive.